ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 ---
 title: "Web Hosting: Switch your website to HTTPS"
-excerpt: "Find out how to activate HTTPS for your website after you have installed an SSL certificate on your Web Hosting"
+excerpt: "Find out how to activate HTTPS on your website after you have installed an SSL certificate"
 updated: 2023-09-22
 ---